 4. Behaving in an unprofessional manner

 Apart from a casual dress code, there are many perks to being a freelance writer—the absence of a manager and strictly no obligation to adhere to corporate rules.
-In such a scenario, you are likely to behave in an unprofessionally with your clients.
+In such a scenario, you are likely to behave unprofessionally with your clients.

 Being too cold or too friendly can be a fatal mistake.
 Act as per your role and develop a relationship with boundaries.
 Oversharing is a big mistake.
 Your client is certainly uninterested in knowing what you did over the weekend or your review of the new series you started watching.